Coleridge-Initiative/pre-doc-record-linkage/readme.md

 ### set-up

+The example notebooks use the Python `recordlinkage` package.
+You may be able to simply `pip install recordlinkage` to add it to your local machine

-Anaconda provides a nice [conda cheatsheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) which includes commands for setting up and creating virtual environments.
+Optionally, anaconda provides a nice package management system and you can create virtual environments for different types of analyses.
+This [conda cheatsheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) includes commands for setting up and creating virtual environments.

-The below command should

-`conda env create -f py3-rl.yml`
+1. Create named env: `conda create --name py3-rl python=3.6`
+2. Activate new env: `source activate py3-rl`
+3. Add recordlinkage: `pip install recordlinkage`
+4. `conda install ipykernel`
+5. Make kernel of new nev available to jupyter `python -m ipykernel install --user --name py3-rl --display-name "py3-RecLink"`
+6. Launch Jupyter notebooks: `jupyter notebook`